 Adapt to the genre

-Each literary genre requires you to look at it with a different perspective.
+Each literary genre requires you to look at it from a different perspective.
 For drama, be attentive toward dramatic monologues and soliloquies.
-For poetry, pay more attention to word plays, rhymes, metres, and syntax.
-For prose, carefully analyse the role of the narrator and the different ways the narrator speaks for the author.
+And for poetry, pay more attention to wordplays, rhymes, metres, and syntax.
+Next, for prose, carefully analyse the role of the narrator and the different ways the narrator speaks for the author.

 Plan in advance

 Last but not least, every good essay needs a good structure.
 Spend 3-5 minutes to plan out the outlines of your paper, so that you will know exactly what to say in each and every paragraph.
 And remember, each paragraph should communicate only one coherent idea.

 Content Summary Tips: Reading Skills for IB Literature Paper 2

 Research the background: Every work of literature is a product of its cultural, social, or political background and context.
 Look up the historical details surrounding the text you’re assigned and see whether you can find those details reflected in the literature.

 If you choose not to research the background, then another way to improve your literary appreciation is to predict where the text is heading.
 Pick a random section and close-read it to guess the ideas the text might be ‘interested’ in, and see if your expectation scales well with the message the text actually delivers at the end.

 Focus on beginnings or openings